AlexLewis10/review-school-report/README.md

 ## School Report

-This project was done as part of a review, which is essentially mock tech test which is done inside 1 hour.
+This project was done as part of a review, which is essentially mock tech test done inside 1 hour.

+The project is incomplete due to the time constraints.

 The following notes were made as I was taking a brief for the project.